-As Accounting Officer, the Chief Executive has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
+As Accounting Officer, the Chief Executive has responsibility for ensuring that the Multi Academy Trust delivers good value in the use of public resources.
 The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.

 The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer for the Multi Academy Trust has delivered improved value for money during the year by:

-- Maintaining and increasing tight controls over finances over the delegated responsibility to budget holders through routine review and challenge. - Reviewing the operation of the Supply Agency contract and evaluating where better value could be obtained in terms of bringing permanent staff into the Trust. - Continuing a robust procurement process evaluating potential suppliers and entering clear transparent agreements and then managing the relationships.
+- Maintaining and increasing tight controls over finances over the delegated responsibility to budget holders through routine review and challenge. - Reviewing, reprocuring and benchmarking professional services costs and delivery to ensure the most effective support to the Trust. - Reviewing the operation of the Supply Agency contract and continuously evaluating where better value could be obtained in terms of bringing permanent staff into the Trust. - Continuing a robust procurement process evaluating potential suppliers and entering clear transparent agreements and then managing the relationships.